-Don't get me wrong: I'm no fan of the religion itself.
-Much of the trauma and agony I felt in childhood was born of the radical beliefs and practices of my parents.
+Don't get me wrong: I'm no fan of the religion itself now.
+Much of the trauma and agony I felt in childhood was born of the radical beliefs and practices.
 But, I have known the pain of what "otherizing" does to a person's heart.

 Meanwhile, around the world, JWs have been systematically annihilated, put to death, tortured, and jailed for their pacifism.
 In Malawi in the 1970s, for example, JWs were collected and jailed; some sentenced to death.
-Hitler targeted the JWs during the Holocaust: they were identified by their purple stars.
-Even today, Russia is persecuting and jailing the JWs.
+Hitler also targeted JWs, amongst others besides Jews, during the Holocaust: they were identified by their purple stars.

 We can do that by confronting the most uncomfortable, painful, and terrifying aspect of being alive: one day, we will all die and those we love will all die.